nullromo/sinking-islands/README.md

   be nice.
 Also win/loss ratio and such.
 Analytics.
 - Spectate games implementation.
 - Run code coverage and tests with CI
+- Figure out why the deployment crashes
+- Control deployment process more strictly once things get up and running for real
 - Add code coverage report to README
 - Actually use `roundsCompleted`
 - Need some way to limit people from creating 1000 accounts or 1000 games
+- Make some kind of bug reporting form and also a donation link.
+Provide my e-mail address.

 ## things to add tests for